George Forbes, 3rd Earl of Granard

-George Forbes, 3rd Earl of Granard, (21 October 1685 – 19 June 1765) was an Royal Navy officer, diplomat, politician, peer and colonial administrator.
+George Forbes, 3rd Earl of Granard, (21 October 1685 – 19 June 1765) was a Royal Navy officer, diplomat, politician, peer and colonial administrator.
 He was at the Capture of Gibraltar.
 He took a very valuable prize ship and was briefly a Governor of the Leeward Islands.
 He took a role in politics, helping to end Robert Walpole's career, but eventually retired.